-As the new year settles in, everyone has been announcing their New Year's resolutions.
-Instead of a resolution, I am putting together a new bucket list -- it's a compilation of outdoor activities that I have been wanting to do, but never get around to.
+As winter approaches, I am putting together a new bucket list -- it's a compilation of outdoor activities that I have been wanting to do, but never get around to.

 My plan is to keep it realistic, and focus on the winter months.
 If I keep the activities fun, maybe I will stick with my bucket list and get some things done that I have been wanting to do.
-If I am still following my list by the time it starts to warm up, I will then have to add some spring and summer activities to my New Year's bucket list.
-However, those activities will have to wait because right now I am thinking SNOW!
+I am thinking SNOW!

-Keeping it simple -- here are 3 winter activities I want to accomplish before the snow and ice melts!
+Keeping it simple -- here are three winter activities I want to accomplish before the snow and ice melts!

 1. Winter Triad Patch